 Real Robots may be of any size.
-Any real robot(s) or real prop(s) taller than 4 meters from the stage floor must be discussed with the judges and permission sought.
+Any props should not distract the audience view of the backdrop for the virtual robots and environment projection.
+Any real robot(s) taller than 4 meters from the stage floor must be discussed with the judges and permission sought.